 International Classics, LLC in Skokie, IL was a puzzler.
 Current resident of the building claims to have been here since 2014, and does recall that it used to be a car shop.
-However, the International Classics, LLC web site still exists, and the phone message still says "Thank you for calling International Classics".
-I wil have to try calling this one back during business hours.
+The International Classics, LLC web site still exists, and the phone message still says "Thank you for calling International Classics".
+I will have to try calling this one back during business hours.

 Then we were off to visit my favorite engine shop, Apex Automotive

 Engineering in Bensenville, IL.
 I've had engine work done here since the mid 90's, always good work and prompt service.
 Say hello to the owner Bill Truesdale, as sharp as they come for engine details, and a pleasure for customer service.
 He will take the time to listen and understand what the customer wants and needs, and the results are appreciated.

 Just around the block was Rex Radiator, Inc in Bensenville, IL.
 Lots of years in the business, and they do know what a cell core radiator is (and how expensive the core might be).
 These days anything with a copper and brass radiator might be vintage.

 Perfect Auto Finish in Roselle, IL is supposed to be "automotive enhancement specialists".
 No one home today, so will have to call again later.
 I think Gary Kouba is now retired from auto detailing, and selling a CD with lots of tricks on how to get the perfect auto finish.